-STUDENT'S LEGAL LAST NAME: STUDENT'S LEGAL FIRST NAME: STUDENT'S LEGAL MIDDLE NAME: TRIGGERS AND RESTRICTIONS: List any foods, activities, situations, etc. that this student should avoid: ACCOMMODATIONS AND SPECIAL CONSIDERATIONS: List any adaptations or strategies that will assist this student in participating as fully as possible: Independent Student Signature (if applicable) Independent Student Name (PLEASE PRINT (if applicable) Date Parent/Guardian Signature Parent/Guardian Name (PLEASE PRINT) Date Physician/Health Care Provider Signature Physician/Health Care Provider Name (PLEAS SE PRINT) Date Principal Signature Principal Name (PLEASE PRINT) Date Personal information is collected under the authority of the School Act and Alberta's Freedom of Information and Protection of Privacy Act (FOIP) .
+STUDENT'S LEGAL LAST NAME: STUDENT'S LEGAL FIRST NAME: STUDENT'S L EGAL MIDDLE NAME: ACCOMMODATIONS AND SPECIAL CONSIDERATIONS List any adaptations or strategies that will assist this student in participating as fully as possible: List strategies that reduce the risk of exposure to anaphylactic causative agents in classrooms and school common areas: Risk Strategies to Avoid Allergen Who is respo nsible COMMUNICATION PLAN For the dissemination of information on life-threatening allergies to all par rents, students and employees Independent Student Signature (if applicable) Independent Student Name (PLEASE PRINT) (if applicable) Date Parent/Guardian Signature Parent/Guardian Name (PLEASE PRINT) Date Physician/Health Care Provider Signature Physician/Health Care Provider Name (PLEASE PRINT) Date Principal Signature Principal Name (PLEASE PRINT) Date Personal information is collected under the authority of the Education Act and Alberta's Freedom of Information and Protection of Privacy Act (FOIP).

+Personal information is collected under the authority of the Education Act and Alberta's Freedom of Information and Protection of Privacy Act (FOIP).
 This information will be used to respond to the identified medical need of the student named above.
 It will be treated in accordance with the privacy protection provisions of the FOIP Act.